FlaxEngine/FlaxDocs/manual/editor/flax-build/api-tags.md

 int32 CalculateSpeedParams(API_PARAM(ref) Vector3& offset);
 ```

+## API_AUTO_SERIALIZATION()

+Use it inside class or structure to generate automatic object data serialization code for `ISerializable` interface.

 ## Tag parameters

 Tag attributes tha can be added to the API tags braces to edjust the bindigns logic: